elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/function-object.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The function length property returns the number of function parameters (arguments).
 The function length property does not count rest parameters.
-The length property is sometimes used for introspection in functions that operate on other functions.
+The length property sometimes gets used for introspection in functions that operate on other functions.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />